eppl-erau-db/go2_rl_ws/README.md

-# RL Body Control and Navigation Deployment - Unitree Go2
+# RL Control and Navigation Deployment - Unitree Go2

 ## Introduction and Scope